 The dam owner and emergency response authorities should coordinate closely while making decisions to terminate both the dam safety event and the response efforts.
-Upon termination of the EAP, IRWD's Operations Manager will notify all flowchart entities which were activated at the start of the emergency incident, and complete an Emergency Termination Log (Appendix G) for submission to DSOD and the Cal OES Warning Center (if notified).
+Upon termination, IRWD will notify all flowchart entities which were activated at the start of the emergency incident and complete an Emergency Termination Log (Appendix G) for submission to DSOD and the Cal OES Warning Center (if notified).

 Recovery activities will continue on different levels for all involved in the dam safety incident after the emergency has been terminated.
 IRWD will coordinate a follow-up evaluation after any emergency and prepare an after-action report.
 All participants in the dam safety incident should be involved in the evaluation and should keep logs during the incident.
 An example emergency incident log is provided in Appendix F, although emergency response agencies may maintain alternate documentation methods according to their established internal procedures.

 IRWD's EAP Coordinator will prepare an after-action report (Appendix H), which analyzes what happened, why it happened, and how it can be prevented in the future from a dam safety and/or EAP perspective.
-OCFA, the City of Irvine EOC Manager and the County and OA EOC Manager may prepare a separate after-action report focused on the emergency response and evacuation.
+The City of Irvine, OCFA, the City of Newport Beach, and the County and OA EOC Manager may prepare separate after-action reports focused on localized emergency response and evacuation.
+Outside agencies will be invited to contribute to the after-action report, and findings of the report will be used to improve the EAP.